fluid-project/infusion-docs/src/documents/ComponentGrades.md

         <tr>
             <td><code>fluid.modelComponent</code></td>
             <td>
-                A _model_ component is a component that additionally provides supports for a component's model, and operations on it (<a href="tutorial-gettingStartedWithInfusion/ModelComponents.md">Tutorial - Model Components</a>).
+                A <it>model</it> component is a component that additionally provides supports for a component's model, and operations on it (<a href="tutorial-gettingStartedWithInfusion/ModelComponents.md">Tutorial - Model Components</a>).
                 These operations are mediated by a machine known as a <a href="ChangeApplierAPI.md"><code>ChangeApplier</code></a> which is automatically constructed for a model component.
 As well as exposing a programmatic API, this also allows for declarative constraints and relationships to be enforced by means of the <a href="ModelRelay.md">model relay</a> system.
             </td>